jcmcnch/MGPrimerEval/README.md

 If you do not already have bbmap installed locally, make a conda environment called bbmap-env:

-`mamba create -c agbiome --name bbmap-env bbtools`
+`mamba create -c bioconda --name bbmap-env bbmap`

 Now, download and create the database (should only take a few minutes):